France and Lithuania

-France is Lithuania’s eleventh-largest customer and its eleventh-largest supplier, with a market share of 2.6% in 2014.
-The recovery in domestic consumption and investment should further benefit French products, which are already popular on the Lithuanian market.
-Our main exports are mechanical, electrical and electronic equipment (20.5%), agrifood products (19.8%), transport equipment (18%) and chemicals, perfumes and cosmetics (12.5%).
-Our imports are mainly energy products (41.3%), chemicals (18.9%) and agrifood products (11.2%).
+France is Lithuania’s twelfth-largest customer and its twelfth-largest supplier, with a market share of 2.9% in 2015.
+The recovery in domestic consumption and investment should further benefit French suppliers, which are already popular on the Lithuanian market.
+Our main export sectors are pharmaceutical products (13%), motor vehicles (9%) and wine (6%).
+Our imports are mainly energy products (40%), chemicals (18.9%) and agrifood products (11.2%).

-Dalkia, in the heating industry, accounts for 60% of French investment stock in Lithuania.
+Veolia International, in the heating industry, accounts for 60% of French investment stock in Lithuania.
 Over the last two years, a dozen more French investors have decided to enter the Lithuanian market, including Danone, Leclerc, Société Générale, La Poste, JCDecaux, Belvédère, Vinci and Alstom.
 Around 65 French companies are present in Lithuania, employing over 3,200 people.
-Over 2,000 French companies export to Lithuania on a regular basis.
+More than 2,000 French companies export to Lithuania on a regular basis.

 Other signs of interest are often noted, including from companies considering taking over local firms (cases include Lafarge, Mercurio, etc.) and in some cases, anticipating the mass influx of European funding.
 There are indeed significant needs and clear opportunities for investment, especially in sectors such as infrastructure (roads, railways, ports, airports, tourism), energy and the environment, where France has much to offer and possesses expertise that is appreciated and recognized by the Lithuanian authorities.